Jalle19/xbmc-video-server/CONTRIBUTING.md

 If you're adding new .php files to the project please remember to add the copyright header (see other files for example) and adjust the `@author` comment if necessary.
 If you're adding modifying an existing .php file and feel like it's an important change then add another `@author` line in the class documentation.

+### Project setup

+The repository contains a NetBeans project that you can use.
+Just open the project in NetBeans to get started.

+### CSS handling

+The styles for the application are coded in LESS, and the CSS files contained in the repository are automatically genereted using a Yii application component.
+The component is not enabled by default since it requires `node` and `lessc` to be installed on the development machine.

+To enable automatic compilation of the LESS files you need to preload the "less" component and optionally change the path to node and lessc.
+All of this is done in `src/protected/config/main.php`.
+For more information on how the LESS compiler works, look at https://github.com/Jalle19/yii-less.
+You'll also want to temporarily modify the main layout file to use the unminimized `styles.css` file instead of `styles-min.css`.

+The minified CSS files are thus far created manually (I've been using http://refresh-sf.com/yui/ for this).
+In the future some automation in this regard would be nice.

 ## Translations

 Translations are always welcome, and even though it involves a little bit of work (apart from the actual translating) it's not that complicated.
 Here's what you need to do: